-- a generalized business area such as business management or business administration, - specialized business area (e.g. Master of Finance, Master of Human Resources Management) AND an undergraduate degree in business OR - a previously completed master's degree in any field AND an undergraduate in business.
+a generalized business area such as business management or business administration, may immediately begin the doctoral program through the DBA or PhD track.

+- specialized business area (e.g. Master of Finance, Master of Human Resources Management) AND an undergraduate degree in business OR - a previously completed master's degree in any field AND an undergraduate in business.